Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

 In the foundamental research, the T-TBCI is a promissing platform for the study of spin topology and dynamics.
-For example, a variaty of skyrmion lattices can be desgned in T-TBCIs.
-As shown in Fig. 4d,e, the skyrmions at the up layers form honeycomb and kagome lattices, respectively; and the down layers have sparse triagonal lattices.
-The rich skyrmion lattice types combined with the multiple choices of skyrmion charges make T-TBCI an intriguing platform for searching topologically nontrivial spin waves, especially when the system contains chiral Bloch type skyrmions.
+For example, by using the degenerate upper and lower positions of skyrmions, a variaty of skyrmion lattices can be designed in T-TBCIs.
+As shown in Figure \ref{fig4}d,e, the skyrmions at the upper layers form honeycomb and kagome lattices respectively; and the both lower layers have sparse triagonal lattices.
+The rich skyrmion lattice types combined with the multiple choices of skyrmion charges make T-TBCI an intriguing platform for searching topologically nontrivial spin waves, especially when the system contains chiral Bloch-type skyrmions.